Table of Contents Hide

-In contradiction to the title of the story, we actually did Fraser Island the wrong way, which gives us a unique angle on how to do it the right way.
-We went at the absolute worst time of the year (Christmas) and drove a stock-standard 4X4 that was towing a camper trailer.
+In contradiction to the title of the story, we actually did Fraser Island the wrong way.
+It gives us a unique angle on how to do it the right way.
+We went at the absolute worst time of the year (Christmas); and drove a stock-standard 4X4 that was towing a camper trailer.
 That being said, it was all pretty good, and even at its absolute worst, Fraser Island is pretty damn good.

 If you’re looking for an island escape with plenty of four-wheel driving and beautiful scenery, be sure to follow along.

 You can’t drive to Fraser Island; but you most certainly can drive to a ferry or barge that will take you there.
 There’s three players in town that’ll get you to the island, and whichever one you choose is up to you.
 The Kingfisher Bay Ferry and Fraser Venture both require bookings and leave from River Heads (near Hervey Bay).
 After about an hour long ride, they’ll drop you off in the middle of the island.
 The Manta Ray at Inskip Point is the shortest ferry at around ten minutes, and doesn’t require bookings.
 It leaves you at the southernmost tip of the island.